chevereto/v4-docs/developer/how-to/repl.md

 ```
 :::

-## Using Tinkerwell

-To use Tinkerwell with Chevereto configure the PHP binary and open/connect your Chevereto installation.

 ## Using PsySH

 PsySH comes included with Chevereto V4, run the following command to start the REPL environment.